operator-framework/java-operator-sdk/README.md

 It provides a controller runtime, support for testing operators, and related tooling.
-In addition to that implementing conversion hooks and dynamic admission controllers are supported as a separate project (and much more,see related projects section).
+In addition to that implementing conversion hooks and dynamic admission controllers are supported as a separate project (and much more, see related projects section).

 Under the hood it uses the excellent [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client), which provides additional facilities, like generating CRD from source code (and vice versa).